 Eight large en-suite tents (including one family unit) and the main area provide shady viewpoints, while nature drives into the surrounding area reveal a wealth of desert-adapted wildlife.
 Desert-adapted lion and brown hyaena may also be glimpsed in this vast but far from lifeless landscape.

-INSIDER'S TIP: Take a drive down to the Skeleton Coast and a scenic flight back to camp to see such a diverse area both on the ground and in the air.
+INSIDER'S TIP: On a stay of three nights or more, a coastal excursion to The Skeleton Coast is included.
+Usually involving a drive down to the coast and a flight back to camp, to see such a diverse area both on the ground and in the air.

 Place: In a remote area of the Kaokoveld, with gravel-strewn plains and dry riverbeds that draw fascinating wildlife, lies Hoanib Skeleton Coast Camp.
-Explorations of this isolated yet diverse area take place via game drives along the riverbed’s narrow ribbon of vegetation, where a surprising wealth of desert-adapted animals can be found, while the research centre provides further insights.
-The desolate Skeleton Coast with its shipwrecks and noisy colonies of Cape fur seals is accessed either by a fascinating drive or scenic flight, depending on the weather.
+Explorations of this isolated yet diverse area take place via nature drives along the riverbed’s narrow ribbon of vegetation, where a surprising wealth of desert-adapted animals can be found, while the research centre provides further insights.
+The desolate Skeleton Coast with its shipwreck remnants and noisy colonies of Cape fur seals is accessed either by a fascinating drive or flight, depending on the weather.

 Purpose: This camp is fully solar powered, is a joint venture with the neighbouring Conservancies of Anabeb, Torra and Sesfontein, and hosts researchers committed to conserving desert-adapted lion, brown hyaena and more.

 Unique Selling Points

 - Dry riverbed yields good desert-adapted game: from elephant to occasional lion and brown hyaena

-- Access to Skeleton Coast with its huge Cape fur seal colony and shipwreck remains
+- Access to Skeleton Coast with its huge Cape fur seal colonies and shipwreck remains